skakouros/bert-prosody/README.md

 # Adding new features

-* POS extraction and finetuning
+* Integration with Spacy for POS extraction
+* Fine-tuning models for POS
+* Layer weighting
+* Endpoints for train, test, and predict
+* Model fusion
+* The code also includes other improvements and additions that will be detailed later.

 # Predicting Prosodic Prominence from Text with Pre-Trained Contextualized Word Representations